 Open Information Initiative advocates for #openweb and #openinformation.
-It commits to making the internet to open for all and let information flow freely.
+It commits to making the Internet open for all and letting information flow freely.
 It supports contributors to the Open Web through Open Information Grant and Open Information House.

 Information is power*.
 Public information is public power, which no single entity should keep to itself.
 We urge for public information to be open, accessible, and available to all.